aasthakm/aasthakm.github.io/index.md

 I completed my PhD with [Peter Druschel](http://www.mpi-sws.org/~druschel/) and [Deepak Garg](http://www.mpi-sws.org/~dg/) from [Max Planck Institute for Software Systems (MPI-SWS)](http://www.mpi-sws.org/).
 Before my PhD, I worked at NetApp, Bengaluru (India), and completed my Bachelors in Computer Science from Birla Institute of Technology and Science (BITS) Pilani (India).

-**I am looking for PhD students to join my group at UBC!**

-Students with an interest and background in systems and/or security, please apply [here](https://www.cs.ubc.ca/students/grad/admissions).

-### Research Interests

 I am broadly interested in systems security, data privacy, operating systems, and distributed systems.
 I have worked on building [systems](http://thoth.mpi-sws.org/) that enable online services to comply with data privacy and usage policies, and prevent accidental disclosures due to bugs and misconfigurations.
 More recently, I have been working on solutions to ensure privacy in Cloud services in the face of side-channel disclosures.
 Currently, I am also exploring systems for effective contact tracing and epidemic risk notification in the context of COVID-19.

+**I am looking for PhD students to join my group at UBC!**

+Students with an interest and background in systems and/or security, please apply [here](https://www.cs.ubc.ca/students/grad/admissions).

 ### Publications
 - Pacer: Network Side-Channel Mitigation in the Cloud [\[PDF\]](https://aasthakm.github.io/files/sec22-pacer.pdf) [\[Tech Report\]](https://arxiv.org/pdf/1908.11568.pdf) [\[Code\]](https://gitlab.mpi-sws.org/pacer)<br>